 Occasionally, populations can build in crawl spaces under the house.

 Insecticide control measures should concentrate on the outside of the building and points of entry.
-This is called a "perimeter or barrier" treatment.
+This control measure is called a "perimeter or barrier" treatment.

 Recommended residual sprays for perimeter treatments